 - West and South Cary have low density, suburban style land use patterns, but are growing.
-As a result, they are potential areas for alternative service models or new fixedroute service. - Improve connections to Apex and Morrisville as those areas are growing. - Provide opportunities to connect directly to the Research Triangle Park (RTP) and Downtown Raleigh without transferring at Cary Depot or the Regional Transit Center (RTC).
-Currently, most service to RTP is provided by GoTriangle via connections made at the Regional Transit Center and Cary Depot.
-However, Cary recognizes that connections to the RTP from West Cary would be more efficient without the need to travel to Cary Depot first.
+As a result, they are potential areas for alternative service models or new fixed-route service. - Improve connections to Apex and Morrisville as those areas are growing. - Provide opportunities to connect directly to the Research Triangle Park (RTP) and Downtown Raleigh without transferring at Cary Depot or the Regional Transit Center (RTC).
+Currently, most services to RTP are provided by GoTriangle via connections made at RTC and Cary Depot.
+However, Cary recognizes that connections to RTP from West Cary would be more efficient without the need to travel to Cary Depot first.